intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

-According to the TDX module specification, if the TDX guest attempts to accept the page that is already in the PRESENT state (essentially do a double accept by chance), then the TDX module has a way to detect this and supply a warning, so accepting an already accepted page is ok.
+According to the TDX module specification, if the TDX guest attempts to accept the page that is already in the PRESENT state (essentially do a double accept by chance), then the TDX module has a way to detect this and supply a warning, so accepting an already accepted page is OK.

 However, it is possible that that malicious host/VMM can execute the sequence of TDH.MEM.RANGE.BLOCK; TDH.MEM.TRACK; and TDH.MEM.PAGE.REMOVE